PointPerfect Localized Distribution

 Service to Service

-To access the service via service to service approach, please contact us at support@thingstream.io
+To access the service via service-to-service approach, please contact us at support@thingstream.io

 Python sample script: PointPerfect MQTT Client